karam294/RentalCar.net/README.md

+### Setting Up the Database

+Run the scrip in the database.sql

 # Car Rental System (ASP.NET WebForms + MySQL)

 This is a simple car rental web application built using **ASP.NET WebForms** (.NET Framework) and **MySQL**.
 It supports user authentication and provides functionality for both normal users and administrators.